Two weeks in Ecuador - Andes, Amazon & Galapagos.

 Papallacta is a small village with natural hot springs at an altitude of 3,300 m in the Andes on the road from Quito which leads into the Amazon jungle.

 Banos the gateway to the Amazon, surrounded by volcanoes, hot springs and waterfalls.

 Tena Unusually for a jungle transport hub, Tena is an attractive place where many travelers find themselves hanging around quite happily for days before or after a trip into the rainforest.

 San Cristobal Island is the easternmost island in the Galápagos archipelago, as well as one of the oldest geologically.

 Isabela Island The archipelago's largest island, Isabela, was formed by the joining of five young volcanoes

 Santa Cruz Island is known for sandy beaches and the town of Puerto Ayora, the archipelago’s tourism hub.
 Here, the Charles Darwin Research Station has a breeding program for endangered giant tortoises, which live wild in El Chato Reserve.

 This trip will follow the same itinerary as our April 2 - 15 tour.
 Some of the hotels may change.

 Day 1.
 Saturday, April 30. ✈ ARRIVAL to QUITO

 Welcome Cocktail!!!
 Enjoy a panoramic sightseeing visit of the historical city center and it’s Spanish colonial architecture.
-Overnight in the Boutique Plaza Sucre hotel Quito.
+Overnight in the gorgeous Patio Andaluz Hotel in the center of historic Quito.